Azerbaijani language: Formal and informal

 Azerbaijani has informal and formal ways of saying things.
 This is because there is a strong tu-vous distinction in Turkic languages like Azerbaijani and Turkish (as well as in many other languages).
 The informal "you" is used when talking to close friends, relatives, animals or children.
-The formal "you" is used when talking to someone who is older than you or someone for whom you would like to show respect (a professor, for example).
+The formal "you" is used when talking to someone who is older than the speaker or to show respect (to a professor, for example).

 As in many Turkic languages, personal pronouns can be omitted, and they are only added for emphasis.

-Since 1992 North Azerbaijani has used a phonetic writing system, so pronunciation is easy: most words are pronounced exactly as they are spelled.
+Since 1992, North Azerbaijani has used a phonetic writing system, so pronunciation is easy: most words are pronounced exactly as they are spelled.
+However, the combination qq in words is pronounced [kɡ], as the first voiced velar stop is devoiced when it is geminated, such as in çaqqal, [t͡ʃɑkɡɑl].